jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_connect_wmiminimumpermissions.md

 Inside of this known issue a Generic Failure error will be returned.

-{% include note.html content="Spotlight User is the windows user that will be used in the connection to the Windows server and/or Windows host of the database connection.
-For more information, see Configure \| Connections." %}

 ## 1. Setup permission to read data

+{% include note.html content="For the following instructions, Spotlight User is the windows user that will be used to authenticate the Spotight connection to the Windows server as per: [Connection Details][windows_connect_details]" %}

 1. Click Control Panel \| Administrative Tools \| Computer Management to open the Computer Management dialog.
 2. Double click Local Users and Groups \| Groups.